 9. Boston, MA

 Residents of Boston, Massachusetts, are healthy eaters and avid walkers.
 There are many farmers’ markets in the area, and many people walk along Boston Harbor or the Freedom Trail.
 In Boston 80% of the population reportedly exercised in the past month and almost 50% consider themselves to be active people.
-There are very low rates of diabetes, obesity and a lower than average number of smokers.
+There are very low rates of diabetes, obesity and a lower than average number of smokers, making this one of the healthiest places to live in the U.S.

 8. Seattle, WA

 In Seattle, Washington, residents eat well and spend plenty of time outdoors.
 There are many farmers’ markets and schools have a very strict physical education requirements.
 The people of Seattle have lower risks of diabetes, anginas, or heart disease.
-Most residents are smoke-free (86.9%) and choose to walk or bike to work, instead of taking their vehicles or other means of public transportation.
+Most residents are smoke-free (86.9%) and choose to walk or bike to work, instead of taking their vehicles or other means of public transportation, which means that Seattle is one of the healthiest places to live in the U.S.

 7. Portland, OR